zdeadex/metadata/CONTRIBUTING.md

 - `logoURI`: Path to vault icon
 - `protocol`: Protocol name
 - `url`: Hub URL for the vault
+- `description`: A small text about how to get the staking token, more details in the section below

 #### Vault Description